 Possibly Effective for

-Not enough is known about the safety of jiaogulan during breast-feeding.
+Breast-feeding: There isn't enough reliable information to known if jiaogulan is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Jiaogulan might cause the immune system to become more active.
 This could increase the symptoms of auto-immune diseases.
 If you have an auto-immune condition, it's best to avoid using jiaogulan until more is known.

 Bleeding disorders: Jiaogulan might slow blood clotting.
 This might make bleeding disorders worse.